 Watertown Senior Shuttle - Shopping Bus

 The Watertown Senior Shuttle provides transportation for shopping to Watertown seniors 60 years of age and older.
 The bus makes trips over specified routes throughout Watertown.
 The bus travels to the Stop & Shop on Watertown Street on Tuesdays and to the Super Stop & Shop on Pleasant Street on Fridays, and on Wednesdays to the Watertown (Target) and Arsenal Malls in the morning and to Stop & Shop in the afternoon.
 There is a suggested donation of $1.00 round trip.
-Through a grant funded program, taxi rides to local medical appointments can be arranged by calling the Senior Center at (617) 972-6490.
+Supported in part by a grant from the Marshall Home Fund, taxi rides to local medical appointments can be arranged by calling the Senior Center at (617) 972-6490.

 Income Tax Preparation